 7. Wave

 A relative newcomer on the cloud accounting scene, Wave has grown in popularity in recent years thanks to its user-friendly approach and simple invoicing features.
+It offers somewhat basic invoicing and accounting features compared to some of the platforms on this list, but what it does, it does well.

 - Unlimited customizable invoices